When I was a kid I used to go into school with my hands torn to shreds. Other children used to wonder what was going on.

 Personally, not my preferred option but some people have seen results with this.
-Have a water-sprayer handy by the play area and if you get a nip then you can give her a little water spray.
+They keep a water-sprayer handy by the play area and if they get nipped, give their cat a little spray with water.

-They will associate the shock with the biting and eventually, hopefully, will stop doing it with the fear of a guaranteed soaking afterward.
-The thought is that they will not associate the spraying of the water with you of course but I’m not so sure about this.
+They will associate the shock with biting and eventually, hopefully, will stop doing it for fear of a soaking.

 Should I smack my cat?